The Art of Dining at an Argentinian Restaurant

-So, as a melting pot of contrasting tastes and textures, Argentinian cuisine can be surprising and sensational in equal measure.
-In order to help you to enjoy a truly authentic meal at an Argentinian restaurant, we’ve put together a list of items that you simply must sink your teeth into. ¡Vamonos!
+In order to help you to enjoy a truly authentic meal at an Argentinian restaurant in London or further afield, we’ve put together a list of items that you simply must sink your teeth into. ¡Vamonos!

 Malbec or Bonarda wine

-A country well-known for its vineyards and many grape varieties, a visit to an Argentinian restaurant is an ideal opportunity to enjoy a glass of smooth red or white wine.
-Wine lists at Argentinian restaurants can often be the star attraction, with bottles of Malbec and Bonarda in high demand.
+Wine lists at Argentinian restaurants are often the star attraction, with bottles of Malbec and Bonarda in high demand.
 Whatever tipple you choose, make sure to make a note of the name, as you’ll be wanting to share it with friends and family.

 What exactly is dulce de leche?
 Well, read on to find out more!

 A thick and creamy caramel-like sauce, dulce de leche is incredibly popular in almost every South American country.

 A mainstay in many desserts, dulce de leche has a similar level of popularity in Argentina as jam has in the United Kingdom.